Middletown High School North: Renovation

-Throughout the late 1990s and early 2000s, the school underwent a massive renovation to update its teaching facilities.
+Throughout the late 1990s and early 2000s, the school renovated its teaching facilities.
 During the renovations, much of the school was inhospitable and sealed off.
 This resulted in the usage of both the upper and lower gymnasiums partitioned off into several classes, without ceilings.

 The renovations were completed sometime in 2004.
 The new building features standard teaching facilities.
 The tent outside (the Middletown High School North Bubble) has remained, and is used to house sporting events.
 A 750-seat professional theater was also installed, which features new lighting and sound systems and hosts various professional events, as was a TV production studio, which broadcasts student produced programs across Middletown and its surrounding boroughs.

 SIDS Game

 For the last six years, the Middletown North Student Council has hosted the annual Megan Biebel Memorial SIDS game to benefit research for Sudden Infant Death Syndrome.
 The event has raised over $100,000, and has attracted support from celebrities including singer Jon Bon Jovi.
 The game puts the Middletown North faculty and students up against New Jersey policemen.
 In recent years, the SIDS game has also held a pre-game carnival.
 The half-time show includes a performance by a special all-male cheerleading squad, as well as a raffle.
 The event is held in honor of Megan Biebel, who died of SIDS in March 2000.
 However, the event is not scheduled to take place in 2007, with Matt Biebel and his wife saying that they no longer wish to.

 2007 will bring the "North Carnival," which will be the traditional SIDS event, but raising money for brain cancer charities.